15 of the Best Native Wildflowers for the US and Canada

 Butterflyweed Seeds

-If this variety of milkweed isn’t native to your particular region, have a look at our guide to 15 of the best types of milkweed for monarchs to identify the species that are best suited to your area.
+If this Asclepias species isn’t native to your particular region, have a look at our guide to 15 of the best types of milkweed to identify those that are best suited to your area.

 4. Cardinal Flower

-A type of lobelia, cardinal flower is a native plant that produces spikes of bright red flowers.
-These red inflorescences are held above dark green leaves that are lance-shaped with finely serrated margins.
+A type of lobelia, cardinal flower (Lobelia cardinalis) produces spikes of bright red flowers held above lance-shaped, dark green leaves with finely serrated margins.

 A close up vertical image of red cardinal flower (Lobelia cardinalis) growing in the garden.